-Grab Your Hook, Line and Sinker
+Grab Your Hook, Line, and Sinker

 Tupper Lake is perhaps one of the best places for fishing that you could ever hope to find.
 We are fortunate to have Big Tupper Lake - unique in that it is one of the very few lakes with two rivers flowing into it.
 At the southernmost tip of Big Tupper Lake, The Bog River cascades into the lake via the Bog River Falls.
 At the northern end of the 9-mile lake, the majestic Raquette River flows from the east under the Moody Bridge and into the Raquette Pond via a channel.
-The lake alone boasts over 28 miles or shoreline and a maximum depth of over 100 feet.
+The lake alone boasts over 28 miles of shoreline and a maximum depth of over 100 feet.

 For the best tips and fishing expertise, we invite you to contact one of our local Adirondack fishing guides.
-And after a day on the lake, we know you will work up a mighty big appetite.
+After a day on the lake, we know you will work up a mighty big appetite.
 Stop by one of our local restaurants or diners for a good meal and probably some great fishing stories as well!